 Unfortunately for Tony, he lost the tips of two of his fingers in a work accident, and almost gave up playing the guitar.
 Fortunately for us though, he was inspired by Django Reinhardt‘s story to continue playing and ended up making some homemade plastic fingertips!
 The rest, as they say, is history.

 He is best known for playing a variety of Gibson SG guitars.

-Hailing from Seattle, Washington, Kurt Cobain is known for being the iconic frontman with grunge pioneers Nirvana, who exploded on to the scene in the early nineties.
-Nirvana were one of the most influential bands to come out of the nineties.
+Hailing from Seattle, Washington, Kurt Cobain is known for being the iconic frontman with grunge pioneers Nirvana, who exploded onto the scene in the early nineties.
+Nirvana was one of the most influential bands to come out of the nineties.

 Cobain is known for playing a Fender Jaguar or a Fender Mustang but was also seen playing Fender Stratocasters and Telecasters too, among others.
 For Nirvana’s MTV Unplugged in New York performance, Cobain used a right handed Martin D-18E converted for lefty use.